theNorstroem/furo-ui5/hugo/content/docs/components/furo-ui5-property.md

 ---
 title: furo-ui5-property
-description: display and bind types of type any
+description: ????? bind types of type any
 weight: 50
 ---